 Make sure everyone has access to food, a comfortable place to sit, and a good view of the movie.
-We have suggested Paper Towns, but you could choose any movie that is age-appropriate and will inspire thought and conversation about talents.
+We have suggested Hidden Figures, but you could choose any movie that is age-appropriate and will inspire thought and conversation about sharing a message through our actions.